On complexified analytic Hamiltonian flows and geodesics on the space of Kahler metrics: Geodesics on the space of K ahler metrics

 \begin{remark}Note that in Proposition \ref{geod} the simplification of taking $\tau$ to be pure imaginary gives no essential loss of generality.
 For real time $\tau=s\in \R$, the diffeomorphisms $\varphi_s$ form an actual Hamiltonian flow, with $\omega_s=\omega$.
 In this case, as a consequence of Proposition \ref{realnada}, $\kappa_s = \kappa_0\circ \varphi_s$ and $\phi_s=0$ so that we always obtain diffeomorphic K\"ahler structures $(M,\omega,J_0,\gamma_0) \cong (M,\omega,J_s,\gamma_s)$, where $J_s=\varphi_s^*J_0, \gamma_s = \varphi_s^*\gamma_0$.
 So, to actually move in the ``moduli space of K\"ahler structures modulo diffeomorphism'' we need a non-zero imaginary part of $\tau$. \end{remark}

-\begin{remark}The geodesic imaginary time families of K\"ahler structures considered in Theorem \ref{kahlerfamily} and in Proposition \ref{geod} have been studied in the case of symplectic toric manifolds \cite{BFMN, KMN1} and in the case of cotangent bundles of Lie groups of compact type \cite{KMN1,KMN2}.
+\begin{remark}The geodesic imaginary time families of K\"ahler structures considered in Theorem \ref{kahlerfamily} and in Proposition \ref{geod} have been studied for symplectic toric manifolds \cite{BFMN, KMN1} and for cotangent bundles of Lie groups of compact type \cite{KMN1,KMN2}.
 It is straightforward to check that the K\"ahler potentials presented in those works are instances of formula (\ref{formula}).
-The case of cotangent bundles of compact Lie groups is described in Section \ref{ss33}.
+Cotangent bundles of compact Lie groups are also described in Section \ref{ss33}.
 In these cases, the diffeomorphisms $\varphi_\tau$ exist for large values of $\tau$.
 Further investigation of the toric case will appear in \cite{KMN3}. \end{remark}